Splendor-Protocol/splendor-blockchain-v4/fixes/README.md

 ## Quick Start

-1. **Check if you need this fix**: Try starting your validator.
+1. **Check if you need this fix**: Try starting your validator/RPC.
 If you get PM2 errors, you need this fix.

 2. **Follow the guide**: Open `PM2_STARTUP_FIX_GUIDE.md` for step-by-step instructions.